-Another aspect of flower lore concerns the designated flowers for each month of the year.
-The official flower for December is the narcissus, a genus of flowers that includes daffodils and their smaller, paler cousins, paperwhites.
+The official December birth flower is the narcissus flower, a genus that includes daffodils and their smaller, paler cousins, paperwhites.

 All varieties of narcissus have similar structure, with a bell-shaped center surrounded by six large petals.
 Native to the Mediterranean region, as well as parts of Asia, narcissus is among the earliest flowers to bloom each year, and often seen as harbingers of spring.
 Paperwhites, however, have long been associated with Christmas, because they are easy to grow indoors, and can be brought to bloom at this time of year.